Co-Educational Independent Day and Boarding School

 Duke of Edinburgh Award

 With its idyllic rural location in the south Shropshire hills and surrounded by a declared Area of Outstanding Natural Beauty, Bedstone has developed a great reputation for outdoor pursuits.
-Most students undertake the Duke of Edinburgh’s Bronze Award in the Fourth Form (Y10) and the hardier amongst them follow that up with the Gold Award in Sixth Form.
+Most students undertake the Duke of Edinburgh’s Bronze Award in the fourth form (Y10) and the hardier among them follow that up with the Gold Award in sixth form.

 What is the Duke of Edinburgh Award?

 The DofE award is a programme which involves real adventure from beginning to end.
 It doesn’t matter who you are or where you’re from!
 The DofE programme consists of three levels, which when completed, lead to a Bronze, Silver or Gold Duke of Edinburgh’s Award.